isxuowo/mcwiki/API.md

 # Events
 ***
 There are several event hooks built into mechanization.
 These are generally provided using an entity with a tag at the location of the event.
-* There are two events associated with the wrench.
-When used, an entity is spawned inside the block the player is looking at, so commands can be run at the block.
-1. mech_wrench_break: triggers when player shift+right clicks a wrench.
+* mech_wrench_break: triggers when player shift+right clicks a wrench, at the location they are looking.
 Should be used to safely break the machine.
-2. mech_wrench_function: triggers when player right clicks the wrench.
+* mech_wrench_function: triggers when player right clicks the wrench, at the location they are looking.
 Should be used to altar a machine setting, i.e. changing modes or rotating.
-* mech_meter_readout: triggers when player right clicks a multimeter.
+* mech_meter_readout: triggers when player right clicks a multimeter, at the location they are looking.
 By default, prints out how much power the device is currently storing.
 Can be used to print out additional information.
 * mech_activegen: indicates a chunk is ready to custom generation.
 * mech_sneaking: indicates a player is currently sneaking
-* mech_usestick: indicates a player has used an unbreakable carrot on a stick.
+* mech_usestick: triggers when a player has used an unbreakable carrot on a stick.
 The players also has a scoreboard value for mech_usedid, which indicates the damage of the carrot on a stick.
-* mech_useflint: indicates a player has used an unbreakable flint and steel.
-The players also has a scoreboard value for mech_usedid, which indicates the damage of the flint and steel.
+* mech_useflint: triggers when a player has used an unbreakable flint and steel.
+The players also has a scoreboard value for mech_usedid: which indicates the damage of the flint and steel.
+* mech_placehead: triggers when player places a player head, at the location of the head.
+Used internally to place custom machines/blocks based on type of head.
+* mech_placeobject: triggers when a player uses an unbreakable flint and steel, at the location they are looking.
+Used internally to place custom machines/blocks.
+Marker entity will have a mech_data value indicating flint and steel damage.

 # Scoreboard Information
 ***
 * mech_timer: used when anything requires time.
 Has 2 fake players "timer" and "timer250" timer is a 20 tick clock, timer250 is a 250 tick clock.
 You can use them to put machines on a delay.
-* mech_data: used for storing constants and for math.
+* mech_data: used for storing constants (see start function for pre-defined constants) and for math.
 Also used to store an extra bit of data on machines.
 Could be anything.
 * mech_power: indicates power level on a machine/generator/battery.
 * mech_uuid: used whenever something needs a unique id.
 Uses the fake player incrID.
 You should always get a new id from this fake player, and increment it by 1 when you do.
 * mech_x, mech_y, mech_z: used when position or rotation cords need to be stored.
 * mech_gridid: used internally to specify machines' grid ids.
 You probably shouldn't mess with this.
+* mech_usedid: used internally to indicate what damage a carrot on a stick or flint and steel had when used.

 # Helper Functions
 ***